-The Socialist Republic of Vietnam is an authoritarian state ruled by a single party, the Communist Party of Vietnam (CPV).
-The most recent National Assembly elections, held in 2011, were neither free nor fair, despite limited competition among CPV-vetted candidates.
-Civilian authorities maintained effective control over the security forces.
+The Socialist Republic of Vietnam is an authoritarian state ruled by a single party, the Communist Party of Vietnam, led by General Secretary Nguyen Phu Trong, President Nguyen Xuan Phuc, Prime Minister Pham Minh Chinh, and Chairman of the National Assembly Vuong Dinh Hue.
+May 23 National Assembly elections were neither free nor fair; there was limited competition among Communist Party-vetted candidates.

 The Ministry of Public Security is responsible for internal security and controls the national police, a special national security investigative agency, and other internal security units.
 Civilian authorities maintained effective control over the security forces.
 There were credible reports that members of the security forces committed numerous abuses.